|

 Now, our source file is ready for the next step, the files export.

-Filename example: myframe.tiff (no special characters, accents and spaces are allowed)
+Filename example: myframe.png (no special characters, accents and spaces are allowed)

-Filename example: myframe_mask.png (no special characters, accents and spaces are allowed) - first part of filename should be exactly the same as the tiff filename.
+Filename example: myframe_mask.png (no special characters, accents and spaces are allowed) - first part of filename should be exactly the same as the PNG Artwork filename.

 This file will have information about yourself (enter your "username"), along with the frame category, subcategory and tags suggestions.
 In case any of the frame artwork element(s) is not originally created by the frame designer, a copyright notice about the element(s) license status should be included.
 For example, if a license-free brush is used but the original brush designer requires notification, the owner's original artwork location (e.g. URL) should be given.